 This list is not exhaustive.
 Many other brands of ceiling tiles may contain asbestos.

 It’s often difficult to determine the brand of ceiling tile in older buildings.
-Also, because many brands of ceiling tiles have a similar look and size, it can often be difficult to accurately identify whether ceiling tiles contain asbestos or not.
-Asbestos was used in many different styles of ceiling tiles in suspended ceilings, and was a very common material in the tile insulation as well as the paper on the underside of tiles.
+Also, because many brands of ceiling tiles have a similar look and size, it can often be difficult to accurately identify whether ceiling tiles contains asbestos or not.
+Asbestos was used in many different styles of ceiling tiles in suspended ceilings and was a very common material in the tile insulation as well as the paper on the underside of tiles.
 Additionally, asbestos was used in the adhesive materials which bound the sections of the tiles together.

-As a general rule of thumb, if you encounter ceiling tiles in an older building that have a similar appearance to those of photos of asbestos ceiling tiles, you should get them tested immediately.
+As a general rule of thumb, if you encounter ceiling tiles in an older building that have a similar appearance to the photos below of asbestos ceiling tiles, you should get them tested immediately.
 It’s absolutely crucial that any older building be tested before any renovation or demolition is started.
 For a product to be considered an “asbestos containing material” (ACM) according to OSHA’s guidelines, that the material contain a minimum of 1% asbestos.

 If you have any doubt whatsoever about whether ceiling tiles at your home, workplace or elsewhere contains asbestos, you should contact a specialized asbestos inspection company immediately and have the area thoroughly tested.
 The asbestos fibers in ceiling tiles can look extremely similar cellulose, which is the most common material ceiling tiles are produced with.
 Only a test from an asbestos testing lab will be able to determine whether or not ceiling tiles contain asbestos.